-The frontend design is built following the Single-Page-Application (SPA) design pattern using the React Router library, meaning that the web application loads a single HTML page and dynamically updates content as the user interacts with the application, without reloading the webpage.
+The frontend design is built following the Single-Page-Application (SPA)92 design pattern using the React Router91 library, meaning that the web application loads a single HTML page and dynamically updates content as the user interacts with the application, without reloading the webpage.
 Since there is just one initial page load, the content is dynamically updated via the DOM using JavaScript rather than by requesting new pages from the server; navigation between pseudo-pages is managed entirely using client-side routing for a smoother & faster user experience since no full-page reloads are necessary.

-The web application is split into two "pages":
+The web application is split into three "pages":

 - The home (or map) page, which is the main page that displays live location data & service information to the user.
 This page is where the user will spend the majority of their time, and where the majority of the functionality is delivered. - The statistics page, which is used to deliver statistical insights about the data to the user.
-This page is for providing deeper insights into the stored data on a collective basis, rather than on a per-service basis.
+This page is for providing deeper insights into the stored data on a collective basis, rather than on a per-service basis. - The help page, which gives some basic usage information on how to complete basic tasks within the application, in keeping with Nielsen's usability heuristic of "Help and Documentation"83.

-The web application follows the Container/Presentational Pattern, which enforces separation of concerns by separating the presentational logic from the application logic.
+The web application follows the Container/Presentational Pattern42, which enforces separation of concerns by separating the presentational logic from the application logic.
 This is done by separating the functionality into two classes of components:

 - Container Components: those which fetch the data, process it, and pass it to the presentational components which are contained by their container components, i.e., the presentational components are children of the container components. - Presentational Components: those which display the data it receives from the container components to the user as it is received.
-This makes the components highly re-usable, as there isn't specific data handling logic within them.
+This makes the components highly re-usable, as there isn't specific data handling logic within them

-React components are reusable, self-contained pieces of the UI which act as building blocks for the application; they can receive properties from their parent components, manage their own internal state, render other components within themselves, and respond to events.
+React components are reusable, self-contained pieces of the UI which act as building blocks for the application 108; they can receive properties from their parent components, manage their own internal state, render other components within themselves, and respond to events.